Estimators in the

-anomaly module have a slightly different API.
-Instead of a
+anomaly module have a bespoke API.
+Each anomaly detector has a

 Every estimator in

 river is a class, and as such inherits from at least one base interface.

 These are used to categorize, organize, and standardize the many estimators that

 This module contains mixin classes, which are all suffixed by

 provide additional functionality to an estimator, and thus need to be used in conjunction with a

 This module also contains utilities for type hinting and tagging estimators.

 This module contains adapters for making

 river estimators compatible with other libraries, and